alkaven5/MakeFour/README.md

 # MakeFour
-Is four the optimal endpoint?
+Is four the optimal endpoint, that is, is there another number with more possible draw combinations?